gbgabiola/100DaysOfCode/r1-log.md

 ## Day 85: October 23, Tuesday
 **Today's Progress**: Completed the data structures in learn-co and flexbox in FCC.

+## Day 86: October 24, Wednesday
+**Today's Progress**: Read some tutorials in blogs and started css-grid in FCC.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: